jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Getting-Started/Create-Instance.md

    - Specification

      Support selection of node specifications and node counts.
-The node is the data node of the Greenplum instance, that is, the Segment node.
+The node is the data node of the JDW instance, that is, the Segment node.

      - As for the node specification, support jdw.dc1.large (2vcpu /16G Mem /160G SSD), jdw.dc1.large (2vcpu /16G Mem /160G SSD) two specifications.
-     - As for node counts, support 2-8 nodes.
+     - As for node counts, support 2-16 nodes.

    - Network

-     JCS for Greenplum supports VPC deployment, and please firstly go to create VPC and subnets, if you haven’t completed network planning yet.
+     Data Warehouse JDW supports VPC deployment, and please firstly go to create VPC and subnets, if you haven’t completed network planning yet.

-     The Greenplum instance cannot be changed after VPC is selected.
-Please make sure that your Greenplum instance is in the same VPC as Virtual Machines, for avoiding that your Virtual Machines cannot connect to Greenplum instances.
+     The JDW instance cannot be changed after VPC is selected.
+Please make sure that your JDW instance is in the same VPC as Virtual Machines, for avoiding that your Virtual Machines cannot connect to JDW instances.

    - Accounts

      It is optional whether to create accounts while creating instances.
 It is allowed to create accounts immediately or after instance creation is completed.

-     The account is of high permission type, each Greenplum instance only supports creation of one account at the Console.
+     The account is of high permission type, each JDW instance only supports creation of one account at the Console.
 You can create other accounts through this account.

    - Purchase

      If the monthly package is selected as the billing type, the purchase duration shall be determined.
-JCS for Greenplum supports a choice of 1 month to 3 years.
+Data Warehouse JDW supports a choice of 1 month to 3 years.
 Generally, the longer the purchase time, the cheaper the unit price, and the specific discount information can be viewed at the time duration of instance page creation.

 5. Click **Buy Now** to enter the "Order Confirmation" page.

-6. Confirm the instance information on the "Order Confirmation" page and read the JCS for Greenplum Service Terms.
+6. Confirm the instance information on the "Order Confirmation" page and read the Data Warehouse JDW Service Terms.

    - Please click **Instant Account Setup** in case the billing type is pay by configuration.
    - If the billing type is monthly package, please click **Pay Now** to enter the "Order Payment" page to complete the payment process.

-7. After the payment process is completed, the page will automatically redirect to "Greenplum Instance List" page to wait for completion of the instance creation.
-You can view the newly created Greenplum instance on the "Instance List" page.
+7. After the payment process is completed, the page will automatically redirect to "JDW Instance List" page to wait for completion of the instance creation.
+You can view the newly created JDW instance on the "Instance List" page.